standardgalactic/zet/_posts/2024-04-27-riscv-spec-issues.md

 Of course, creating this easy-to-use, highly-reusable machine readable spec is just the first part.
-To make a difference, you have to modify the architecture reference manual, the Spike simulator, the testsuite and the SAIL specification to use this data.
+To make a difference, you have to modify the architecture reference manual, the Spike simulator, the testsuite and the Sail specification to use this data.
 You have to find every part of these artifacts that currently contains information about instructions or CSRs and refactor them around code that is automatically generated from the json/yaml/xml file.